State Agency Grant Directory

 KaBOOM! offers in-kind donations of playground equipment to US municipalities, schools,and nonprofits that serve children.
 There are two kinds of playground equipment you could receive but both inspire children to be creative and communicative.
 This is an ongoing grant and would be perfect for an after-school program!
 For more information or to apply click HERE.

 Of special interest to Puerto Rican relief efforts, The Lawrence Foundation has 2 grant cycles per year.
-Grants are due by April 30 and then November 1.
+Grants are due by April 30 the first cycle and November 1 for the second cycle.
 They have funded organizations that address issues with the environment, human services, disaster relief, and others.
 Take a look at what they don't fund and then apply HERE if your program meets requirements!

 The Surdna Foundation gives grants to nonprofits who are seeking funding for arts and culture programs and/or projects that "deepen society's understanding of diverse communities and social issues."
 The funding is intended to allow artists and culture bearers the opportunity to open discourse and influence a community's social change goals.
 It's an ongoing grant so submit a LOI.
 Tom apply click HERE.